 Oxygen and carbon stable isotope analyses were carried out at the Institute of Geophysics and Geology, Leipzig University.
-Carbonate powders were reacted with 102% phosphoric acid at 70 °C using a Kiel IV online carbonate preparation line connected to a MAT 253 mass spectrometer.
+Carbonate powders were reacted with 102 % phosphoric acid at 70 °C using a Kiel IV online carbonate preparation line connected to a MAT 253 mass spectrometer.
 All carbonate values are reported in per mil (‰) relative to the PDB standard according to the delta notation.
-Reproducibility was checked by replicate analysis of laboratory standards and was better than ± 0.04 ‰ (1 σ) for carbon (δ^{13} C) and better than ± 0.06 ‰ (1 σ) for oxygen isotopes (δ^{18} O).
-Water values of δ^{18} O_w are reported vs. SMOW.
-The seasonal difference in δ^{18} O values is given as Delta-delta values ($\Delta\delta^{18}$ O).
+Reproducibility was checked by replicate analysis of laboratory standards and was better than $\pm 0.04 \%$ (1 σ) for carbon (δ^{13} C) and better than $\pm 0.06 \%$ (1 σ) for oxygen isotopes (δ^{18} O).
+Water values of $\delta^{18}O_w$ are reported vs. SMOW.
+The seasonal difference in δ^{18} O values is given as Delta - delta values $(\Delta \delta^{18} O)$.
 For calculations of paleotemperatures, we followed the methodology described by Leder et al. (1996).
-SMOW to PDB conversions were made according to the relationships given by (Friedman and O'Neil, 1977).
+SMOW to PDB conversions were made according to the relationships given by Friedman and O'Neil (1977).

-Statistical analyses were performed using the PAST paleontological statistics software package (version 3.01) for education and data analysis (freeware folk.uio.no/ohammer/past/).
-Variability of stable isotope data (δ^{18} O, δ^{13} C) was evaluated using the T test.
-A linear bivariate model was tested as to whether there were no statistical differences in the stable isotope values in a dataset (p > 0.05) against the alternate hypothesis that there were significant differences (p < 0.05).
-Equality of regression slopes was tested using the F test as assumed by analyses of covariance (ANCOVA).
+Statistical analyses were performed using the PAST palaeontological statistics software package (version 3.01) for education and data analysis (freeware folk.uio.no/ohammer/past/).
+Stable isotope data (δ^{18} O, δ^{13} C) were evaluated using the t test.
+A linear bivariate model was tested as to whether there were no statistical differences in the stable isotope values in a data set (p > 0.05) against the alternate hypothesis that there were significant differences (p < 0.05).
+Equality of regression slopes was tested using the f test as assumed by analyses of covariance (ANCOVA).